ProfMoo/home/beets/README.md

    13. TODO: Fix DJ @@
    14. Explore 'ftintitle' plugin
    15. Look through redacted.ch for more thoughts/info on beets
-       1. Found gazelle-origin here, which could really help with deluxe editions and other complex tags
+       1. Found gazelle-origin here, which could really help with deluxe editions and other complex tags.
+Need to figure this out with Kanye's TLOP
 4. Lidarr can automatically download albums of artists I like and put it into the pre-processing folder

 ## TO TRY NEXT